Cristian Neicu

-Dan Cristian Neicu (born 3 November 2004) is a Romanian professional footballer who plays as a centre-forward for Liga I club Oțelul Galați.
+Dan Cristian Neicu (born 3 November 2004) is a Romanian professional footballer who plays as a forward for Liga I club Oțelul Galați.

 Career

 Cristian Neicu began learning the secrets of football at Gheorghe Hagi's academy in 2012, when he was eight years old.
 He continued his junior career in Germany with FSV Waiblingen, SGV Freiberg, SpVgg Neckarelz and VfR Aalen from 2016 onwards.

 In 2023, he signed his first senior contract with Komet Arsten.

 In July 2025, Cristian he moved to Liga I club Oțelul Galați, signing a two-year contract alongside his older brother, Dan Neicu.